Directra vs Team Snap for Parent Volunteer Coaches

 Team Snap: Members can send email or text messages to all or selected team members.

 Text messages are sent using the sender’s provider and replies are routed to the sender’s email address.

 Directra: Members can be organized into subgroups.
-For example, you can create subgroups for coaches, parents and players as well as all members.
-Voice, text or email blasts can then be scheduled or sent immediately to all members or any subgroups.
+For example, you can create subgroups for coaches, parents, and players as well as all members.
+Voice, text, or email blasts can then be scheduled or sent immediately to all members or any subgroups.
 If a member cannot receive a message via one method (e.g. a text message) then another method will be used automatically, assuring that the message gets delivered.
 Text replies can be sent to the sender’s phone or email address.
-Voice blasts provide direct recording or text-to-speech conversion of a written message.
+Voice blasts provide a direct recording or text-to-speech conversion of a written message.
 Individuals can contact each other from within Directra.
 Conference calls are easy to set up and Directra calls participants to join.
 Email can be sent from any email program and use Directra routing to get to selected recipients.
-Both products require use of the web to set up teams but have applications that run on smart phones.
+Both products require the use of the web to set up teams but have applications that run on smartphones.
 Provides a mobile interface on iPhone and Droid for one-touch communication to team members.

 Team Snap: Nothing additional.

 Directra: Provides a “middle ground” privacy setting allowing logged-in members to contact other members but never know the actual contact information.
 For feature availability, a general feature, say photos, can be restricted but specific photos can be made available to the public.

 Team Snap: Has three plans: Free, which includes schedule, roster, and messages; Basic ($6.95/month) which allows additional features (photos, payment tracking, refreshments, etc); Premium ($9.95/months) which adds statistics and a number of features for customization.